Amphitheater & Old Marble Crafts • Folklife Area • Seminole Camp

 Old Marble Crafts!

-Patricia Albala, The Butterfly Lady, hand painted wooden butterflies and paper art
+Patricia Albala, The Butterfly Lady, hand painted wooden butterflies and fractal paper art

-Catherine Akins, NoFlaGo: hand decorated gourds including lidded gourds, hanging gourd, purses, incense burner, and shelf décor
+Catherine Akins, NoFlaGo: hand decorated gourds including lidded gourds, hanging gourd, purses, incense burners, and shelf décor

 Bob Andrews of A.C.L.
 Leather: handbags with native skin inlays - gator, stingray, snake - hand sewn briefcase with calf skin inlays, backpack made of native deerskin, deer skin waist pack, western style vest, leather boxes